Here are several of the components that we believe should be part of the complete plan for Railtown Tracy and the San Joaquin Valley Railroad Museum:

 ★ A scale model railroad display mirroring rail activity in the area, along with railroad-related activities for kids of all ages, will also be a component of the visitor center.

 ★ Weekend rail excursions from downtown Tracy on the former Southern Pacific right-of-way to Midway (via the Altamont branch) or the “Brewery” and “Holly Sugar” spurs in town — and perhaps along the Mococo line (to Brentwood), the Westside branch (via the California Northern to Los Banos) or the Banta-Lathrop line (via the Union Pacific) — using borrowed or leased power (perhaps from the California Northern, the California State Railroad Museum or other tourist railroads).
-Click here for a map of potential excursion routes.

 ★ An annual downtown Tracy Trainfest, attracting train enthusiasts from throughout the western United States, with vintage railroad equipment on display.

 ★ An annual railroad movie festival at the Grand Theatre Center For The Arts, along with a railroad-themed art and photography competition.